locomote/gusteau/README.md

 Introduction
 ------------

-Gusteau is here to make servers provisioning simple and enjoyable.
-It's a good choice if you are running a small infrastructure or a VPS and want to use Chef.
+Gusteau is an easy to use configuration manager for Chef Solo and Vagrant.
 It provides an efficient interface to Chef Solo as well as some nice features:

 * Uses YAML for readable server configuration definitions
 * Uses a single SSH connection to stream compressed files and commands